DWRT-FM: New ownership

 On June 14, 1996, RT was sold to a group led by Bobet Vera of Quest Broadcasting (owners of Magic 89.9) under Real Radio Network.
 Despite the change in ownership, RT maintained its upmarket format.
+During that time, the station aired Channel [V] program Asian Top 20 Countdown until it was renamed Channel [V] Countdown.

 In April 1999, the station relocated to its longtime studios at unit 906-B of the Paragon Plaza Building in Mandaluyong.

 By the early 2000s, RT's format shifted closer to mainstream Top 40, with many veteran DJs replaced by younger talent.
 New shows included Up and Coming, RT40, On the Decks, David's House, RT Sunday Sessions, The Get Up and Go Show, Dinner and Drive Show and The Playground.
 In 2004, RT launched the annual Ripe Tomatoes concert featuring local OPM bands.

 In December 2006, management decided to rebrand the station.
 At midnight on December 18, RT signed off after 30 years.
 On January 1, 2007, it relaunched as HiT 99.5.

-2007-2008: Hit FM
+2007–2008: Hit FM

 On January 1, 2007, Hit 99.5 was launched, with its programs launched on January 8.
 Despite retaining RT's format, it was more content-driven and targeted high school and college youth, resembling its Davao counterpart, 105.9 Mix FM.
 By August, it was rebranded as 99.5 Hit FM.

 Hit FM signed off on March 19, 2008 (Holy Wednesday), with "Nice to Know You" by Incubus as its final song.
 Some of its on-air staff later moved to Jam 88.3 and Magic 89.9.